The hitchhiker's guide to LLVM debugging tools

 file.

-When a .td file is table-generated, it spits out an .inc (include
+A small tip to note is that when a .td file is table-generated, it spits out an .inc (include

-) file in the build folder
+) file in the build folder.
+You can then manually

 It sounds nice, but I have a love hate relationship with tablegen.
 I personally find it to be unpleasant to use, primarily because it provides poor diagnostic information when you do things wrong.
 Today, though, I realize that my part of my frustration came from having the wrong initial mindset around tablegen.
 I thought, incorrectly, that tablegen was an abstraction layer.
 That is, I could write my tablegen files, build them, and only think about the parts of the generated code that I needed to implement.

 Personally, my experience with tablegen in the backend is akin to this: for certain issues/problems, if you don't use tablegen, then you'll end up writing more code and spend more time/effort maintaining said code.
+A problem with the tablegen language is that it is often up to each tablegen language consumer to interpret the language.
+I guess in a way, it feels more like a real, authentic language :)

 Grepping tablegen